 Many shippers contact us with questions about shipping insurance.
 To start, FedEx does not offer shipping insurance.
 FedEx offers additional declared value.
 So let’s get a better idea of the rules for FedEx declared value.

-FedEx specifically states in the service guide that FedEx DOES NOT provide insurance coverage.
-They encourage shippers to transfer the risk to an insurance carrier in fact.
+The FedEx service guide explicitly states that FedEx DOES NOT provide insurance coverage.
+They encourage shippers to transfer the risk to an insurance carrier, in fact.
 FedEx can impose that shipments having a declared value of $500 or greater may not be released without a signature even where the release is authorized.
 The declared value cannot be greater than the declared value for customs.

-You may transfer this risk to an insurance carrier of your choice through the purchase of an insurance policy.
+From the FedEx Service Guide: You may transfer this risk to an insurance carrier of your choice by purchasing an insurance policy.
 Contact an insurance agent or broker if you desire insurance coverage.
-WE DO NOT PROVIDE INSURANCE COVERAGE OF ANY KIND.2019 FedEx Service Guide
+WE DO NOT PROVIDE INSURANCE COVERAGE OF ANY KIND.

 FedEx Maximum Declared Values